ory/meta/templates/repository/server/.github/pull_request_template.md

 - [ ] I have read the [security policy](../security/policy).
 - [ ] I confirm that this pull request does not address a security vulnerability.
-      If this pull request addresses a security vulnerability, I confirm that I got the approval (please contact [security@ory.sh](mailto:security@ory.sh)) from the maintainers to push the changes.
+      If this pull request addresses a security vulnerability, I confirm that I got the approval (please contact [security@ory.com](mailto:security@ory.com)) from the maintainers to push the changes.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
 - [ ] I have added or changed [the documentation](https://github.com/ory/docs).